SanjivKannaa/SanjivKannaa.github.io/README.md

 # SanjivKannaa.github.io
-remember that the site is hosted using simple.http server. and all the files in the directory are exposed
+remember that the site is hosted using simple.http server. and all the files in the directory are exposed.